saabi/vminpoly/README.md

 Latest Changes:
 ---------------

-* After some bug fixes it finally works down to IE6!
+* After some bug fixes it finally works down to IE5.5!
 * Also, I removed the dependency on jQuery.
 * Now resizes correctly right after page load.
+* Media query support!! (rudimentary, but check out the [new demo!](http://saabi.github.com/vminpoly/demo2.html))